 Let your tent dry again in the sun.

-You can stimulate rainfall with your hose, but you could also take your tent down for a while and put it back up when it’s rainy.
+You can stimulate rainfall with your hose, but you could also take your tent down and put it back up when it’s rainy.
 You want to be sure that your tent can hold up against normal and heavy rain.

-Check the inside for leaks after your tent has been rained (or hose-rained) on.
+Check the inside for leaks after your tent has been rained (or hose-rained).
 If there are no leaks, then you’re good to go.
 You can use a waterproofing spray on any leaky areas, as seasoning them further likely won’t help.

-The results of your efforts should resemble the video below.
+The results of your efforts should resemble the video.

-After you test your tent, you need to let it dry again before packing it up.
-The hard part is over, and all that’s left is to pack your tent away and take it out on a real camping trip.
+After you test your tent, you must let it dry again before packing it.
+The hard part is over; all that’s left is to pack your tent away and take it out on a real camping trip.

-You should re-season your tent every 12 months for best results, but use your best judgment as time goes on.
-When seasoning stops working effectively, then it’s time to start using more waterproofing spray.
+You should re-season your tent every 12 months for best results, but use your best judgment as time passes.
+When seasoning stops working effectively, then it’s time to start using a more waterproofing spray.

 Waterproofing a tent is easy.
-All you need is a product or two and a little time to apply them; be sure to choose the right product for your tent, too.
+All you need is a product or two and a little time to apply them; be sure to choose the right product for your tent.

 There are two main options — Silicone and fluoropolymer waterproofing sprays.
 Both are made of silicone rubber, but fluoropolymer products often have more weather, oil, and water resistance than silicone on its own.
 You can read more about fluoropolymer coatings here.

-You can’t go wrong with either, although I recommend using a fluoropolymer one.
+You can’t go wrong with either, although I recommend using a fluoropolymer.

 Alongside this, you’ll need some seam seal for added seam protection.
 This Gear Aid one works well on canvas.

-Once you have your products ready, lay your tent out on a flat surface.
-You want to ensure you have plenty of room to move around the fabric and coat its entire exterior.
+Once your products are ready, lay your tent out on a flat surface.
+You want to ensure you have plenty of room to move around the fabric and coat its exterior.

-If your tent isn’t new, then you might have some areas of dirt on the canvas’s surface.
+If your tent isn’t new, you might have some dirt on the canvas’s surface.
 You’ll need to remove this dirt before you get to work with waterproofing.
 You can do this using some distilled white vinegar and a soft brush.

 The ratio of vinegar is one cup of vinegar to one gallon of water.
-If you like, you can use a cup of salt and a cup of lemon juice instead.
+If you like, you can use a cup of salt and lemon juice instead.
 This solution can also work to clean a tent with mold and mildew.

-Dip your brush in the vinegar solution and lightly scrub the dirty areas of your tent, and keep going until all of the stains are gone.
-If your tent is particularly dirty, then you may want to hose the entire tent down with a light spray setting.
+Dip your brush in the vinegar solution, lightly scrub your tent’s dirty areas, and keep going until all the stains are gone.
+If your tent is particularly dirty, you may want to hose the entire tent down with a light spray setting.